-Get your UT marijuana card from the comfort of your home.
+Get your UT marijuana card

 Do you want to get a Utah medical card?
 You’ve come to the right place!
 Heally’s HIPAA-compliant telehealth platform connects you with licensed doctors so you can get certified for medical marijuana in just 15 minutes.
 You’re only one appointment away from your Utah medical marijuana card.
 Start your MMJ certification today.

 How to get a medical marijuana card in Utah